google-ai-edge/mediapipe/docs/solutions/face_mesh.md

 // For reading images from gallery and drawing the output in an ImageView.
 FaceMeshOptions faceMeshOptions =
     FaceMeshOptions.builder()
-        .setMode(FaceMeshOptions.STATIC_IMAGE_MODE)  // API soon to become
+        .setStaticImageMode(true)
+        .setRefineLandmarks(true)
-        .setMaxNumFaces(1)                           // setStaticImageMode(true)
+        .setMaxNumFaces(1)
         .setRunOnGpu(true).build();
-FaceMesh facemesh = new FaceMesh(this, faceMeshOptions);
+FaceMesh faceMesh = new FaceMesh(this, faceMeshOptions);

-// Connects MediaPipe FaceMesh to the user-defined ImageView instance that allows
+// Connects MediaPipe Face Mesh Solution to the user-defined ImageView instance
-// users to have the custom drawing of the output landmarks on it.
+// that allows users to have the custom drawing of the output landmarks on it.
 // See mediapipe/examples/android/solutions/facemesh/src/main/java/com/google/mediapipe/examples/facemesh/FaceMeshResultImageView.java
 // as an example.
 FaceMeshResultImageView imageView = new FaceMeshResultImageView(this);
-facemesh.setResultListener(
+faceMesh.setResultListener(
     faceMeshResult -> {
       int width = faceMeshResult.inputBitmap().getWidth();
       int height = faceMeshResult.inputBitmap().getHeight();